 Presented Via WebinarSaturday February 24, 2024 9:30 to 11:00 am Niagara Educators: \$25 Outside Niagara Educators: \$45 Lisa Clarke is a Registered Yoga Teacher (RYT-200), Certified Children's and Family Yoga Teacher (CCYT) and Children's Book Author.
 She has been specializing in yoga and mindfulness for children and educators since 2015, and has developed laLa yoga and mindfulness programs to support the foundations in How Does Learning Happen?
 Ontario's Pedagogy for the Early Years.
 Lisa is a proud member of the Physical Literacy Champions Group in Peel, advocating for the understanding and development of physical literacy in the early years.
 Before becoming a yoga teacher, Lisa was the acting Supervisor of her family's child care centre Children's Choice Daycare in Brampton, Ontario.
-Her experiences within a child care setting, combined with her knowledge of physical literacy and mind-body practices has given laLa wellness a reputation for engaging, quality learning experiences for children and educators.
+Her experiences within a child care setting, combined with her knowledge of reical literacy and mind body practices has given lal a wellness a reputation for engaging, quality. physical literacy and mind-body practices has given laLa wellness a reputation for engaging, quality learning experiences for children and educators.